pkosiec/mongo-seeding/samples/README.md

 ## Directory structure
 - **`example`** directory contains example data for all Mongo Seeding solutions
-- **`example-ts`** directory contains TypeScript sample data, that is compatible with Mongo Seeding Docker image and custom TypeScript apps written with Mongo Seeding library.
+- **`example-ts`** directory contains TypeScript sample data, that is compatible with Mongo Seeding CLI, Mongo Seeding Docker image and custom TypeScript apps written with Mongo Seeding library.

 ## Import sample data
 The following example assumes that the MongoDB is running on `mongodb://127.0.0.1:27017` and the selected database is named `testing`.